dmvj/swift-book/TSPL.docc/LanguageGuide/StringsAndCharacters.md

 which is a collection of values of type `UnicodeScalar`.

-Each `UnicodeScalar` has a `value` property that returns the scalar's 21-bit value, represented within a `UInt32` value:
+Each `UnicodeScalar` has a `value` property that returns the scalar's 21-bit value, represented within a `UInt32` value.

 ![](UnicodeScalar)